COSC-499-W2023/year-long-project-team-6/README.md

 Or follow the following step:

-Go to the root directory of the application, type the following command in your terminal:
+Go to the repo directory of the application, type the following command in your terminal:
 ```
 aws configure sso
 ```